PiotrRynio/fullstack-event-list-app/README.md

 1. Install Docker (version 3.7).
 2. Clone this project locally.
-3. Run `npm install` in your bash/command line.
+3. Run `npm install` in your bash/command line (in main folder).
-4. Run `npm run start` in your bash/command line.
+4. Run `npm run start` (it is running Docker script) in your bash/command line (in main folder).
 5. Go to `http://localhost:3000` in your browser.

 Running tests:

-1. First run project locally (look up to "running this project locally").
+1. First run project with docker (look up to "running this project locally").
 2. Run `npm run test-fe` in your bash/command line.
 3. Run `npm run test-be` in your bash/command line.